 1) Bring key members of your team together

+This is not a solo operation, and here’s why: A drip campaign is a pretty big deal when it comes to boosting your company’s revenue.
+Bring key members of your team together to brainstorm your marketing strategy.
+Think beyond your sales and marketing staff.
+Instead, invite the employees who are working with customers on a day-to-day basis.
 They can bring fresh insights about how your company is connecting with them.
 Make these sessions fun and engaging, and be sure to provide everyone with a clear overview of what you’re trying to accomplish (along with plenty of caffeine).

 2) Know your audience

 Here’s another big one.
 Sometimes we get so focused on making more sales and increasing revenue that we lose sight of who our clients really are.
 Pull out those reliable personas.
 If it’s been awhile since you’ve dusted off your personas, it may be time to revamp them.
 Check out this example from Referral Saasquatch: You can easily create a detailed persona like the one above by taking a close look at the people engaging with you, your site, and even your competitors.
 Better yet, talk to a few of your clients.
 If you’re in the B2B industry, for example, poll clients on their pain points and why they came to you in the first place.
 Find out how your services and products are addressing their needs, but be open to criticisms, too.
 Always keep your targeted personas in mind as real people.
 It will help you develop an engaging experience for your B2B drip campaigns.